 Before you begin divorce proceedings, you may wish to consider whether marriage counselling could help you and your spouse.

 Often when a married couple separates, divorce is not the first important issue in their mind but rather issues relating to children or finances.
-Our office can assist you in settlement negotiations to resolve issues arising from your marriage breakdown.
+Our Toronto divorce lawyers can assist you in settlement negotiations to resolve issues arising from your marriage breakdown.

 What are the Reasons for Getting a Divorce?